-Event organizers are required to meet with representatives of the communities affected by the event as noted herein in an effort to determine the impact of the event on their respective communities and develop mitigation strategies addressing the concerns of those communities.
-Event organizers of processional events (i.e., walks, runs, bike rides, etc.) are required to present proposals approved by the MSETG to the applicable Advisory Neighborhood Commissions (ANCs).
-In order to ensure that great weight is given to the ANCs relative to the community impact of the routes, event organizers are required to provide the MSETG with documentation of the position of the ANCs on the route traversing their respective ANCs.
-The community consent requirement for stationary events requiring a special event license (i.e., street festivals) is seventy-five percent (75%) approval of the residential/business establishments within a 300 foot radius of the site of the event.
+Event organizers are required to meet with representatives of the communities affected by their event as noted herein in an effort to determine the impact of events on their respective communities and develop mitigation strategies addressing the concerns of those communities.
+Organizers of processional events (i.e., walks, runs, bike rides, etc.) and events with extended roadway closures in time and/or distance will be required to present proposals to the applicable Advisory Neighborhood Commissions (ANCs).
+In order to ensure that great weight is given to the ANCs relative to the community impact of routes and extended closure impacts, event organizers are required to provide the MSETG with documentation of the position of the ANCs on the route traversing their respective ANCs.
+The community consent requirement for stationary events requiring a special event license (i.e., street festivals) is seventy-five percent (75%) approval of the residential/business establishments within a 300-foot radius of the site of the event.
 Event organizers must present the required signatures to the Department of Consumer and Regulatory Affairs.